sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Below is the workflow.
 It does the following:

 * Reads multiple csv file available in specific directory.
-* Filter it to aggregate number of bedrooms with specific price ranges.
+* Filter it to aggregate number of bedrooms with specific prices.
 * Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/housing-analysis/1.PNG